 I really don’t want the secondary point of this post to turn into its primary point.
 The primary point is to provide some helpful ideas for resolving conflict and disagreements in relationships – whether that be between husband and wife, friends, adult siblings, etc.

-My spouse and I are biblical, Christian “egalitarians” in our marriage relationship.
-My spouse is not in authority over me.
+My husband and I are biblical, Christian “egalitarians” in our marriage relationship.
+My husband is not in authority over me.
 He is not “in charge.”
 (Nor am I !) – We are partners…we are “one flesh”…and mutually submit to one another in love.

 Sometimes those with other views on this issue see this as a problem: “Someone [the husband] must be in charge…if someone is not in charge, how will conflict be resolved?
 Someone must lead and take authority!”